Badgerati/Pode/docs/Tutorials/Routes/Overview.md

 The following is an example of using data from a request's payload - ie, the data in the body of POST request.
 To retrieve values from the payload you can use the `.Data` property on the `$WebEvent` variable to a route's logic.

-Alternatively, you can use the Get-PodeBody function to retrieve the body data.
+Alternatively, you can use the Get-PodeBodyData function to retrieve the body data.

 Depending the the Content-Type supplied, Pode has inbuilt body-parsing logic for JSON, XML, CSV, and Form data.